LucianLaFleur/pythonCyberSecurityProjects/importantBoxWalkthroughs/opacityWlkthru.md

 python3 testconverter.py dataset.kdbx > outdata.hash
 ```

-</br> note that I used nano to mae this
+</br> note that I used nano to make this
 ![nanorawshitbecausefuckyou3](https://github.com/user-attachments/assets/1b2f9403-e35b-4a46-a087-05356edb9145)